Types of Counting Skills

 I have also created a free book for you to use when teaching counting.
-Download and print the preschool counting book from the PDF file on Bright Hub.
-Copy enough for each student to have a book.
+Download and print this preschool counting book.
+Copy enough for each student.
 Staple the pages 1-10 together.
 Each week as you cover a number, have the students put their thumbprints on the page, draw a corresponding object, or cut and paste a corresponding object next to the number.
 This is great practice for number recognition as well because the students will have to open their books to the correct page each time the book is used.
 This book can be used in many ways across any theme.

 A Counting Rhyme

 Play a matching game with this rhyme (directions to follow):

 Show Me One (Author Unknown)